JVN2019/ICA_Linear_Report/README.md

 X_center=center(X_)
 print(X_center)
 ```
 The second step is called **whitening**.
 The goal here is to linearly transform the observed signals X in a way that potential correlations between the signals are removed and their variances equal unity.
-As a result the covariance matrix of the whitened signals will be equal to the identity matrix.
+As a result, the covariance matrix of the whitened signals will be equal to the identity matrix.
 Whitening can be done by this formula:

 ![Whiten_formula](https://user-images.githubusercontent.com/63275375/82413905-677e5980-9aa0-11ea-8c4f-3a55fa2ab584.PNG)